mikedh/trimesh/README.md

 ## Quick Start

-Here is an example of loading a mesh from file and colorizing its faces.
-Here is a nicely formatted [ipython notebook version](https://trimesh.org/quick_start.html) of this example.
-Also check out the [cross section example](https://trimesh.org/section.html).
+Here is an example of loading a mesh from file and colorizing its faces ([nicely formatted notebook version](https://trimesh.org/quick_start.html) of this example.

 ```python
 import numpy as np